dietrichl-cyber/dietrichl-cyber.github.io/research.md

 <div>
   <p>
-    I am working on research projects in the areas of biology education and plant ecology and the combination of the two.
+    I am working on research projects in the areas of biology education and plant physiological ecology and the combination of the two.
-    I am especially interested in how an effective education on ecology can help students understand the complex and emergent processes of ecosystems.
+    I am especially interested in how an effective education on physiology and ecology can help students understand the complex and emergent processes of ecosystems.
   </p>
 </div>